-Chinese mezzo-soprano Hongni Wu is currently a member of the Jette Parker Program at the Royal Opera House Covent Garden.
-Her recent performances have garnered praise from the New York Times for her “technical agility, warm colorings, and ample sound,” and by Operwire for her “remarkably outstanding voice.”
+Chinese mezzo-soprano Hongni Wu is a recent graduate of the Jette Parker Program at the Royal Opera House Covent Garden.
+She has garnered praise from The New York Times for her “technical agility, warm colorings, and ample sound” and from Operawire for her “remarkably outstanding voice.”

 Operatic highlights of Ms. Wu’s 2023/24 season include Rosina in Il Barbiere di Siviglia at both Macau International Music Festival and with Opera Theater of Saint Louis under Jonathan Brandani, a reprise of Dvorak’s Kuchtik with Opera Royal de Wallonie under Giampaolo Bisanti, and a return to Royal Opera House, Covent Garden in her role debut as Suzuki in Madame Butterfly, conducted by Kevin John Edusei.
 In concert, she will perform Schumann’s Requiem with the Philharmonia Baroque.

 In the 2022-2023 season, Ms. Wu returned to the Royal Opera House, Covent Garden as Kitchen Boy in Rusalka, and Opera Maine as Angelina in La Cenerentola.
 In addition, she made her role debut as Dorabella in Così fan tutte at Pacific Opera Victoria.
 In concert, she performed the solo in Mahler’s Third Symphony with Philharmonia Orchestra at Royal Festival Hall in London.Read more